thxcks/Public/README.md

 Most scripts are designed to run directly in your WordPress installation's document root.
 Simply upload the file, then access it via your browser to begin using its functionality.

-The script records your IP address during its initial run and restricts access exclusively to that IP until the 'ip_lock.lock' file is removed.
+The script records your IP address during its initial run and restricts access exclusively to that IP until the 'ip_lock.lock' file is removed either manually or by using the "Destroy" Button.

 > [!WARNING]
 > These scripts are designed to be temporary, with minimal IP protection as a basic deterrent.
 Not secure for extended online use—remove after use.
+>
+> Each script has a Destroy button to remove the tool and corresponding files after use!

 ## List of Scripts and Usage